Storyflow

 A mood board that is missing any of these reads as decoration, not direction.
 Include all six.

 The first and last elements are the ones most boards skip, and they are the two that turn a pretty board into a direction a client trusts.
+A board with a palette, materials, and furniture but no brief and no rationale looks complete and communicates nothing.
+It shows the client what you gathered.
+It does not show them what you decided.
+The brief and the rationale are the two elements the Direction Test actually reads.

 You need three things before you open any tool.

 Pull references for the room: full-room shots, details, color, and texture.
 Save more than you need, but tag each one with the decision it supports (palette, material, furniture, light).
-Pinterest is fastest for this; the goal is raw material, not the final board.
+Pinterest is fastest for this.
+The goal at this stage is raw material, not the final board.

 Interiors are felt, not just seen.
 Add real material references: the wood tone, the stone, the metal finish, the key fabrics.
 This is where flat-image tools fall short and material-aware boards (or real samples) win, because the client needs to sense the texture, not just the color.

 Under the board, write two or three sentences: why this palette, why these materials, why these pieces, all tied back to the brief.
 This is the single highest-leverage step and the one almost everyone skips.
-The rationale is what a client actually approves, and what protects the direction when someone questions it later.
+The rationale is what a client actually approves, and what protects the direction when someone questions it three weeks later.

 Read the board as the client will.
 Does it commit to one direction?
 Could you source from it tomorrow?
 Cut anything that is there because it is pretty rather than because it serves the brief.
 A tighter board is a more persuasive board.